verath/hacky-easter-2019/05-CallForPapers/README.md

 </cp:coreProperties>
 ```

-This could of course be nothing more than a considence, but given that we are
+This could of course be nothing more than a coincidence, but given that we are
 looking for something that is probably a Cipher, SCIpher is perhaps more than
 just slightly odd.
 Turning to Google we find exactly what we were hoping for: